-BAS 340 : APPLIED FINANCIAL MANAGEMENT
+BAS 340 : Applied Financial Management

 An introduction to the application of financial management principles.
 Includes the analysis of financial statements for planning and control, cash and capital budgeting, risk and return, capital structure, and financing the short- and long-term requirements of the firm.
 Students will apply basic tools and techniques used to value a firm and evaluate and fund prospective investment opportunities.
 This class will include students from multiple sections.
+Prerequisite: BAS 301 or permission of instructor.

 - Define the differences between accounting and finance.